TileDB-Inc/TileDB-Cloud-Py/tiledb/cloud/rest_api/docs/UdfApi.md

-Get all sharing details of the udf
+Get all sharing details of the UDF

 ### Example